 “I don’t have time.
 No time.
 I’ve lost her again.
 She always runs off.
 She’s gone… she’s gone…”

 He trailed off into more mumbling.

 She sighed.
-This was a familiar conversation, one she had, had too many times to recount.
+She knew this script.
 She really did need to stock up on more dolls.

 “Who are you looking for?”

 Finally, he angled his face to look at her and used a shaking hand to move the hair from his eyes.
-Two silver mirrors, his eyes, reflected nothing but her own image back at her.
+Two blank mirrors reflected back nothing but her.
 Gray hair, chopped off to her chin, sagging cheeks, and what used to be smooth features were wrinkled and marred with time, nothing like what he remembered.
 Not anymore.

 “Ib.
 She’s a little girl.
 Brown, long hair, and red eyes… kind of like yours…” his face lit up at this realization, “Could you be related?”